The doctoral programmes include humanities, sciences, economics, management and languages.

 How do I submit my application to the Call?

-Applications and any attachments must be submitted within the deadline and via the online procedure indicated by the Call, published on How to Apply page, or will be excluded from the selection process.
+Applications and any attachments must be submitted within the deadline and via the online procedure indicated by the Call, published on Annual Call page, or will be excluded from the selection process.

 Is there an admission fee?

-No, our University does charge applicants to the PhD Call.
+No, at the moment our University does charge applicants to the PhD Call.

 What do I need to apply online?